informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools-v2.md

 ### 2.3.
 Choose naming conventions for replicate-level directories

 Within each experiment directory, you will add replicate subdirectories that will contain the data files.
+Note that the tool will only upload files in these subdirectories that have the approved file extensions listed in the section [2.1.
+Supported file types](#21-supported-file-types).

 You may choose from two naming conventions for these directories.

 Note: Remember we need a replicate for each unit of tissue used in an experiment.
 For example, three kidney biopsies from a single person would be three replicates from a single kidney of that person.